 Performing a survey of empirical studies for known examples of TMIM, categorizing them according to our list of motifs, and evaluating the evidence for TMIM in those examples.

-Scaling up the analysis to large networks, constructing “trait-structured models” using the motifs, and analyzing the stability of ecological communities in the presence of TMIM.
+Scaling up the analysis to large networks, constructing “trait-structured models” using the motifs, and analyzing the stability of highly diverse ecological communities in the presence of TMIM.

 Our work will generate a framework to systematically categorize network structures of species interactions in the presence of TMIM.
 Given this framework, we will be able to collect evidence from empirical studies to gauge the prevalence of each network motif.
-Our analysis of large ecological networks will help elucidate how intraspecific trait variations and their dynamics will affect the stability of ecosystems and the persistence of species.
-By incorporating trait structure of populations in modeling ecological communities, our approach will enable improved prediction on the outcome of community assembly or restructuring, such as due to invasive species or climate change.
+Our analysis of large ecological networks will help elucidate how intraspecific trait variations and their dynamics will affect the stability of ecosystems and the persistence of species, and possibly identify shortcomings in our theoretical approach.
+By incorporating trait structure of populations in modeling ecological communities, our approach will enable improved prediction on the outcome of community assembly or restructuring, such as due to invasive species, extinctions, and habitat, or climate change.
 The project will train a postdoc and a graduate student in the interdisciplinary area between mathematics and ecology.
 As part of the broader impacts, we will create an experimental kit for use in K-12 classrooms that teaches important ecological concepts, and will organize a workshop for teachers’ development to demonstrate the kit.

 BACKGROUND AND SIGNIFICANCE